Phases of the penetration testing process

 Learning objectives

-This section describes phases of the penetration testing process—planning, reconnaissance, scanning and enumeration, exploitation (gaining access and privilege escalation), and post-exploitation (maintaining access and covering tracks)—including the goals of each phase and key technologies used.
-Finally, this section covers best practices for writing the penetration test report.
+This section describes the phases of the penetration testing process—planning, reconnaissance, scanning and enumeration, gaining access (exploitation) and privilege escalation, maintaining access, covering tracks, and reporting—including the goals of each phase and key technologies used.
+Further, this section describes best practices for writing the penetration test report.

 Topics covered in this section